crownbraid/xenharp/README.md

 ## XENHARP: microtuned diatonic pedal harp synthesizer

 ### Current Functionality
-Diatonic scale is tuned in *harp_states.js*, by defining a tuning system (from *tuning_systems.js*) and a concert pitch.
+Diatonic scale is tuned (in *harp_states.js*) by defining a tuning system (from *tuning_systems.js*) and a concert pitch.
 The pedals microshift each pitch class by 12 intervals (current scale: 31EDO A440 / pedal-shifts: 1/72 of octave).

 ### Future Plans
  - dropdown menu for selecting tuning system